jidongxiao/CSCI1200-DataStructures/lectures/08_vector_implementation/README.md

 pointers and arrays.
 - m_size indicates the number of locations currently in use in the vector.
 This is exactly what the size() member function should return,
-- m_alloc is the total number of slots in the dynamically allocated block of memory.
+- capacity is the total number of slots in the dynamically allocated block of memory.
-Drawing pictures, which we will do in class, will help clarify this, especially the distinction between m_size and m_alloc.
+Drawing pictures, which we will do in class, will help clarify this, especially the distinction between m_size and capacity.

 ## 8.5 operator[]